EimearCunningham/milestone-three/README.md

 # Technologies Used
 ## Languages, frameworks and libraries used
+- Flask

 ## Other technologies used
+- MongoDB was used to create a database and store data in JSON-like documents.
+A database called "bookshelf" was created with three collections - users, reviews, categories.

 # Testing
 This can be found in [testing.md](testing.md)